powersj/powersj.io/content/post/ubuntu-bionic-subiquity-updated.md

 ### Software RAID

 The Software RAID screen allows the user to select the RAID level and then the specific drives for the RAID group.
 The correct minimum number of drives is required before continuing.
-Finally, the total amount of useable space will be shown at the bottom depending on the type of RAID level as well as the size and number of drives.
+Finally, the total amount of usable space will be shown at the bottom depending on the type of RAID level as well as the size and number of drives.

 ![raid](/img/ubuntu/subiquity/raid.png#center)